WallabyLester/Local-Voice-Control/README.md

 Simple interface that runs Open AI Whisper locally, records audio in real-time, and displays transcribed text.

 Uses Pygame to display real time audio transcription.
 Takes 2 second samples when pressing the `SPACE` key.
-Uses Python implementation of Open AI Whisper to transcribe audio files.
+Uses Open AI Whisper to transcribe audio files.
 Sounddevice is used to record temporary audio files in `.wav` format.

 To install required libraries: